-Is my Cloud going to Rain on me? (what is a Cloud Security Review and why do I need it?)
+Is my Cloud going to Rain on me? (what is a Cloud Security Review, and why do I need it?)

 Myth #2 – The cloud provides a better audit and security visibility

-● Enumerating S3 buckets and downloading their content
+Enumerate S3 buckets and download their content

-● Performing privilege escalation due to misconfigured IAM configuration
+Perform privilege escalation due to misconfigured IAM configuration

-● Setting up new rules in security groups
+Set up new rules in security groups

-● Installing backdoors in a container registry
+Install backdoors in a container registry

-● Deploying Crypto mining machines
+Deploy Crypto mining machines

-● Purging all of your data (DB’s and storage buckets)
+Purge all of your data (DB’s and storage buckets)

-From experience with our customers, 9 out of 10 will not detect these actions until it’s too late.
+From experience with our customers, 9 out of 10 will not detect these actions until too late.
 A professional cloud security assessment should identify these blind spots and address these in the security report.

 How to perform a cloud security review?

-The attack scenarios listed above are only a fraction of the potential attack paths in modern cloud environments, in order to understand the feasibility of such an attack, a cloud security review should be performed.
+The attack scenarios listed above are only a fraction of the potential attack paths in modern cloud environments.
+Therefore, companies should perform a cloud security review to understand the feasibility of such an attack.

-The topics that are examined include:
+The topics examined include:

-● Configuration of IAM policies, groups and users
+● Configuration of IAM policies, groups, and users

 ● Management and configuration of storage services